-Emily Hancox is a Max Weber Fellow in the Department of Law at the EUI.
+Emily Hancox is the Spencer-Fairest Fellow in Law at Selwyn College, University of Cambridge.
+She was previously a Max Weber Fellow in the Department of Law at the EUI.

 Emily has wide-ranging experience teaching public law and EU law at the undergraduate and post-graduate level.
 As a Lecturer in Law at the University of Oxford, Emily taught EU, constitutional and administrative law.
 At the University of Edinburgh, Emily taught several courses relating to EU constitutional law, EU citizenship and EU fundamental rights on the EU LLM programme as well as courses on public law, EU law and legal methods at the undergraduate level.